 - Confirm whether licensing is required in your state.
 Many states do require that a debt collector is licensed before they can collect any type of debt in your state, but some do not.
 States that do not require licensing include California, Georgia, Iowa, Kansas, Kentucky, Montana, Oklahoma, Pennsylvania and South Carolina.

-- how to find out if a collection agency is licensed in your state
+- how to tell if a collection agency is licensed in the state of Utah

-- how do i know if a debt collector is allowed to operate in my state?
+- how do i make sure a debt collector is allowed to operate in my state?